vishvAsa/vedAH/meta/articles/keith/v2/CONTENTS_OF_VOLUME_32.md

 § 2.
 The offerings to the dead in the domestic ritual

 § 3.
-The offerings to the dead in the Crauta ritual
+The offerings to the dead in the Śrauta ritual

 -